Table of Contents

 In Chippewa, a’gimak’, white ash is a useful tree to know.
-In fact, it’s one of the top five trees Caleb Kinew Nini Musgrave @canadianbushcraft recommends knowing in our area, the other four being birch, cedar, spruce and soon to be covered – basswood.
+In fact, it’s one of the top five trees Caleb Kinew Nini Musgrave @canadianbushcraft recommends knowing in our area.
+The other four being birch, cedar, spruce and basswood.

 The “white” refers to the pale underside of leaves, twigs, and bark, although it’s really more of a grey.
 We also have black ash around these parts, and less common, green/red ash.
 White ash is usually hiding in our maple hardwood stands, like these beauties I found near the studio: